Dear reader of ADxS.org, please excuse the disruption.

 Cortisol and other stress hormones in ADHD

-More on the cortisol stress responses in various other mental disorders: Cortisol in other disorders.
+More on the cortisol stress responses in various other mental disorders: Cortisol in other disorders Cortisol in other disorders.
 We have not yet encountered a mental disorder with a typically normal, moderate cortisol stress response.
-However, not everyone affected has an increased or decreased stress response.
+However, not every person with ADHD has an increased or decreased stress response.
 A normal cortisol stress response can occur in ADHD-HI or atypical depression, although the flattened cortisol stress response may be more common in both.

 More about the subtypes of ADHD: